 Rebecca Penneys Bio

-“Penneys’ playing is nothing short of amazing” –Fanfare Magazine 2018
+“Penneys’ playing is nothing short of amazing” –Fanfare Magazine

 American pianist Rebecca Penneys is a recitalist, chamber musician, orchestral soloist, educator, and adjudicator.
 For over six decades her passionate and insightful performances have held audiences spellbound.
 Hailed as a pianist of prodigious talent, she possesses a daredevil technique, the sort of charismatic stage presence that demands attention, and an interpretive gift that make her performances into musical revelations.

 Rebecca has concertized throughout all the continents north of Antarctica and she has represented the United States on United States Information Service State Department Cultural tours.
 Rebecca’s playing leaves an indelible impression.
-Her current CDs and DVDs on Naxos, Fleur De Son Classics and Centaur Records have received worldwide acclaim and are eloquent testimonies of a major artist of intelligence, originality, massive technique, and bravura temperament.
-American Record Guide says: “Penneys offers an extraordinary collection of performances displaying an astonishing control over piano sound.
+Her current CDs and DVDs for Naxos, Fleur De Son Classics and Centaur Records, available on all streaming audio and video platforms, have received worldwide acclaim and are eloquent testimonies of a major artist of intelligence, originality, massive technique, and bravura temperament.
+American Record Guide says: Penneys offers an extraordinary collection of performances displaying an astonishing control over piano sound.
 It is absolutely gorgeous and full of unimaginable colors.
 She sings through the instrument, seemingly without effort.
 Her playing is simply revelatory”

 Born in Los Angeles, Rebecca made her recital debut at the age of nine and performed as soloist with the Los Angeles Philharmonic Orchestra when she was eleven.
 At seventeen, after winning several young artist competitions in the United States, she was awarded the unprecedented Special Critics’ Prize, created in her honor, at the Seventh International Chopin Piano Competition in Warsaw, Poland.
-Critics there said: “A sensational effect was created by the playing of Rebecca Penneys.
+Critics there said: A sensational effect was created by the playing of Rebecca Penneys.
 She is a genius of the piano.”
 Subsequently, she won the Most Outstanding Musician Prize at the Fifth Vianna Da Motta International Piano Competition (Portugal) and was Top Prizewinner in the Second Paloma O’Shea International Piano Competition (Spain).
 She made her New York Debut in Alice Tully Hall in 1972, and in 1974 she founded the acclaimed New Arts Trio, which won the prestigious Naumburg Award for Chamber Music in New York City on two separate occasions.
 The Trio was Trio-in-Residence at the Chautauqua Institution from 1978-2012.
+She was Chair of the Chautauqua Piano Department for thirty-four years.

-Long bio without quotes (843 words) pdf
+Long bio 875 words pdf

 Rebecca has concertized throughout all the continents north of Antarctica and in 2021 was inducted into The Steinway Teacher Hall of Fame in New York City.
 She possesses a daredevil technique, a charismatic stage presence, and a rare gift for interpretation.
 She is a popular guest artist, keynote speaker, and pedagogue nationally and internationally.
 Her current and former students include prizewinners in international competitions and hold important teaching posts on every continent.